mrzepa/unifi_config_sync/README.md

 If you do not have 2FA enabled, you will need to set it up to generate a new OTP seed.

-Create a `.env` file in the root directory of the project to include your UniFi credentials and other configuration options.
+Create a `.env` file in the root directory of the project or your home directory to include your UniFi credentials and other configuration options.

 Example `.env` file:
 ```plaintext